deckhouse/3p-ispras-sbom-toolkit/README.md

 options:
-  -h, --help            show this help message and exit --props               add {"name": "GOST:attack_surface", "value": "yes"} and {"name": "GOST:security_function", "value":
+  -h, --help            show this help message and exit --props               add {"name": "GOST:attack_surface", "value": "yes"}
+                        and {"name": "GOST:security_function", "value": "yes"}
-                        "yes"} to "properties" property of every component in the input file --app-name APP_NAME   set app name
+                        to "properties" property of every component in the input file
+  --app-name APP_NAME   set app name
   --app-version APP_VERSION
                         set app version
   --manufacturer MANUFACTURER
                         set app manufacturer
+  --fix-all             apply all of the above commands; if the required field
+                        is missing and its value is not set in command line, "TODO" is used
 ```

 ### sbom-to-odt